lucacrippa88/watson-telegram-bot/README.md

 ### Videos

-Almost 2 videos are coming (italian).
+Almost 2 videos are coming (Italian).

 ## Notes

+Watson Assistant is being continuously updated.
+All info and code in these repos should be compatible with new versions of the APIs, even if some notation could change (e.g. "Workspaces" renamed "Skills").

 ## Outcomes